ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 on fool&#x27;s head.
 Don&#x27;t believe the man
 who talks the most- for mewing cats are
 seldom good mousers.
 See the sack open
-before you buy what is in i
+before you buy what is in it
 </td></tr></table>

 ---